jasonmm/compojure-wiki/Routes-In-Detail.md

  :body "<h1>Hello user 1</h1>"}
 ```

-The compojure.response/render multimethod deals with turning a response of an arbitrary type into a suitable response.
+The [compojure.response/render](https://github.com/weavejester/compojure/blob/master/src/compojure/response.clj) multimethod deals with turning a response of an arbitrary type (String, map, File, etc) into a suitable response.
 It can be overriden to provide custom rendering of your own types.